MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-arc-register-local-ui.md

 - [Create a resource group](/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups) where you want to register your servers.
 Make a note of the resource group name.
 - [Get the tenant ID of your Microsoft Entra tenant](/azure/azure-portal/get-subscription-tenant-id).
 You use this information later.
 - If you set up an Azure Arc gateway, get the resource ID of the Arc gateway.
 This is also referred to as the `ArcGatewayID`.
+   To get the ArcGatewayID, run the following command:
+   `az connectedmachine gateway list`

+   For more information, see
+   Make a note of the Arc gateway ID.
 You need this information later.

 - If you're registering the servers as Arc resources, make sure that you have the following permissions on the resource group where the servers were provisioned: